pfefferle/OExchangeNet/README.md

 OExchangeNet
 =============

-An OExchange Plgin for StatusNet
+An OExchange Plugin for StatusNet